-I am also completing research on alcohol/addictions: the role of pleasure in alcohol policy and also whether “addictive industries” are part of the problem or the solution within the massive €9m EU 'Reframing Addictions' project (within which I am leading a work package on corporate influence).
+He is also completing research on alcohol/addictions: the role of pleasure in alcohol policy and also whether “addictive industries” are part of the problem or the solution, within the €9m EU 'Reframing Addictions' project (within which he is leading a work package on corporate influence).

-As it stands, social science undergraduates across the UK rarely have good quantitative skills (outside of Psychology or Economics) – that is, skills for interpreting or creating statistical analyses to help understand the social world.
+Social science undergraduates across the UK rarely have good quantitative skills (outside of Psychology or Economics) – that is, skills for interpreting or creating statistical analyses to help understand the social world.
 This causes problems for academia, for employers, and more broadly for having a citizenry who can critique the ever-increasing barrage of statistical information they face in their daily lives.
-The Nuffield Foundation, the ESRC and Hefce have therefore put nearly £20m into creating 15 'Q-Step' centres across the country, which were selected after a highly-competitive process.
+The Nuffield Foundation, the ESRC and Hefce funded 15 'Q-Step' centres across the country to address this.

-Kent was one of the successful centres - and Trude Sundberg and I are Co-Directors of the initiative.
-Over the next five years, we – as part of our great team at Kent - will make this vision a reality, giving students new skills not just in quantitaitve methods but also in qualitative methods and wider critical thinking skills, as well as experience in applying this to the world around them.
-See the Kent Q-Step website for more details.back to top
+Kent was one of the successful centres and Ben was a Co-Director of the initiative until 2016.
+He now works as part of the team teaching students new skills in quantitaitve and qualitative methods, wider critical thinking skills, and experience in applying these skills to the world around them.
+See the Kent Q-Step website for more details.